The stories of Elijah run the 13 tribes of Israel as do the

 14For look, fire came down from the skies and consumed the 2 captains of the former 50s with their 50s; now let my life be precious in your sight.

-15And the angel of Yahvah said to Elijah, Go down with him; do not be afraid of him.
+15And the king of Yahvah said to Elijah, Go down with him; do not be afraid of him.
 And he arose and went down with him to the king.

 16And he said to him, Yahvah says, Because you have sent messengers to inquire of Lord Zebub the god of Ekron, is it because there is no god in Israel to inquire for his word?
 Therefore you will not come down from the bed on which you are lying, but you will surely die.